eafit-apolo/apolo-users/docs/source/gettingstarted/configure_vpn.rst

 #.
 Choose Import from file...

+    .. note:: The VPN file will be provided by the system administrator, please request it before to continue with this guide.

     .. image:: images/systemsettingsnetworkchoose.png
         :align: center
         :alt: Add a new connection

-   .. note:: The file will be provided by the system administrator, please request it before to continue with this guide.

 #.
-Once the file has been imported you just need to add your username and password provided by the administrator.
-Note that
+Once the file has been imported you just need to add your username and password provided by the administrator. **Note that
-   the group password is filled automatically by the imported file.
+   the group password is filled automatically by the imported file**.

     .. image:: images/systemsettingsnetworkconfig.png
         :align: center